High Availability and Failover

 So High Availability for core and proxy gets complicated, with multiple proxies core needs to manage those connections.
 We already have most of the code for that ready, but it's not yet production ready.

 We recommend to deploy them on a failover solution - like on a kubernetes cluster (even small one - like mini-kube) .
-This way, kubernetes manages: healthecks and does failover.
+This way, kubernetes manages: healthchecks and does failover.
 You can have cluster N-nodes and if any VM/node with Core/Proxy goes offline or health checks fail - it's migrated to a new node.